chaklam-silpasuwanchai/Python-for-Data-Science/README.md

 # Python for Data Science and AI

 This is the repository, mainly to prepare students to get acquainted with Python, before actually learning machine learning.
+For those who are more interested in the advanced one, go to my other repository "Machine Learning"

 ### Outline